mattsherwood87/CoNNECT/docs/source/administration/booking.rst

    Illustrates the drop down menu on the Bookings website.

 Step 6: Complete the Customer Information by stating the IRB number of the current project you are booking, followed by the project
 3 letter acronym, subject number, and session.
-An example shown in :numref: 'booking step6'.
+An example shown in :numref:`booking step6`.

 .. _booking step6: